shoonoise/lua-nginx-statistics/README.md

 Last command return container id, so you can use it to check logs by `docker logs _container_id_`.

-To check that it is works go to `http://localhost` and other location like `http://localhost/304` or `http://localhost/500`, and on `http://localhost/status_stat` to get statistic page.
+To check that it is works go to `http://localhost` and other location like `http://localhost/304` or `http://localhost/500`, and on `http://localhost/status_stat` to get statistic page or `curl -H "Content-Type: application/json" http://localhost/status_stat` to get JSON.

 You also can run container with test suite: